1865 Atlantic hurricane season: Hurricane Four

 The fourth tropical cyclone of the season, also the longest-lasting, was first observed on September 6 to the east of the Lesser Antilles.
 A small cyclone, it tracked westward and struck Guadeloupe as a fully developed hurricane.
 Many residents in the small nearby island of Marie-Galante evacuated to Guadeloupe, but some died in the attempt.
 In Îles des Saintes, the hurricane destroyed all but two buildings.
 Damage was similarly heavy in Basse-Terre.
 The overall death toll was estimated at 300, including 36 on Marie-Galante.
 After moving through the Lesser Antilles, the hurricane moved through the Caribbean Sea, passing between Jamaica and Haiti and bypassing Cuba to the south.
 It curved northward in the Gulf of Mexico, moving ashore on September 13 near the border between Texas and Louisiana with an estimated atmospheric pressure of 969 mbar.

 Upon moving ashore, the hurricane produced high tides as far east as the mouth of the Mississippi River, in addition to as far inland as Calcasieu Lake, Louisiana.
 Three towns were destroyed, causing two of them to be abandoned.
 Across the state, there were 25 deaths, many of them in Leesburg.
 In neighboring Texas, damage was greatest in Orange, where 196 homes were destroyed out of the 200 in the town.
 The hurricane capsized 19 boats in the Sabine River, causing multiple deaths.
 The hurricane weakened over Louisiana and dissipated over Arkansas on September 14.
 It was also known as the "Sabine River-Lake Calcasieu Storm".

 Tropical Storm Five

 A tropical storm struck the south-central Louisiana coast on September 7, while the previous system was located over the Caribbean.
 The storm wrecked a ship, and its winds were estimated around 70 mph.
 The track was incomplete, and there was a possibility that the storm was misreported as the previous hurricane.
+Chenoweth also argued for the removal of this storm from HURDAT, noting that evidence does not support a tropical system and that information obtained have may have been associated with the previous cyclone.